 The study included data on Danish women who were not pregnant, had no medical history of cancer or blood clots, between the ages of 15-49, who used the contraceptive at some point between 2001 and 2010.
 During this time period, the researchers found that the only non-oral contraceptive that was not linked to a higher risk of blood clots was a uterine implant (IUD).

-Implanon blood clots tend to develop deep inside the lower legs (called Deep Vein Thrombosis (DVT)).
-These clots can grow very large, causing severe damage to the veins inside the legs.
+Blood clots from Implanon tend to develop deep inside the lower legs, in a condition called Deep Vein Thrombosis (DVT).
+These blood clots can grow very large, causing severe damage to the veins inside the legs.
 The clots can also break loose from their original location, flow to the heart, and be pumped into the lungs (causing a pulmonary embolism).
-Implanon blood clots may also form in arteries, where they could travel to a major internal organ such as the heart or brain (causing a stroke or heart attack).

 Implanon Side Effects